LunguRadu/DKSwingDataProcessing/README.md

 Thank you!

-For any questions can contact Radu Lungu at rlungu@macalester.edu
+For  questions contact Radu Lungu at rlungu@macalester.edu